VansikaMishra/Data-analysis-of-zomato-bengaluru-restaurant/README.md

 - Apply clustering or classification techniques for restaurant segmentation
 - Build a predictive model for rating estimation
 - Include geographic visualizations using latitude and longitude data (if available)

----

-## 📬 Contact

-For any questions or feedback, feel free to reach out at [your-email@example.com].